 If you prefer, you can complete your application form online and submit supporting documents and fees by post.

-Please note a planning application cannot be progressed until all the necessary supporting information (as outlined on the validation checklists and the guidance notes) and the appropriate fee is received.
+Please note that we cannot progress a planning application until all the necessary supporting information (as outlined on the validation checklists and the guidance notes) and the appropriate fee is received.

 Plans and files should be submitted in the correct format and scale, following the guidance on submitting plans with planning applications and the guidance on submitting electronic files with planning applications.

-Alternatively you can make a planning application in the traditional “paper” way by downloading the appropriate application forms from the Planning Portal web-site.
-You then send two copies of your completed planning application forms, required documents and plans to our offices by post or in person.
+Alternatively, you can make a planning application in the traditional 'paper' way by downloading the appropriate application forms from the Planning Portal web-site.
+You must then send your completed planning application forms, required documents and plans to our offices by post or deliver them in person.

-The application and associated documentation will be checked when it is received by the Council and if any information is missing, the Planning Officer will contact you to arrange for the additional information to be submitted, within an agreed timescale.
+We will check the application and associated documentation when we receive them.
+If any information is missing, the Planning Officer will contact you to arrange for the additional information to be submitted within an agreed timescale.
 The Planning Officer will also indicate if they consider that the development proposals are likely to be found acceptable.

-The Case Officer will usually visit the site to assess the implications of the proposals and to put up any site notices.
+The Case Officer will usually visit the site to assess the implications of the proposals and to display any site notices.
 It will not always be necessary for you to be present during the site visit.

 Some application types are advertised in the papers or are the subject of consultation letters to neighbours.
-The details of all applications and notifications are also available on the Council’s web-site.
+The details of all applications and notifications are also available on our website.

-Formal consultations with other organisations, such as Parish Councils are usually undertaken.
-Other technical advisors, both within and outside the Council may also be consulted, for example the Council’s Tree Officer, the Highway Authority or the Environment Agency.
-The time period for this consultation is usually 21 days.
+We usually undertake formal consultations with other organisations, such as Parish Councils.
+We may also consult other technical advisors, both within and outside the Council, for example the Tree Officer, the Highway Authority or the Environment Agency.
+The time period for consultation is usually 21 days.

-In most cases, particularly for householder applications, the decision as to whether to grant permission or not is made without going to a public meeting (Planning Committee), but under delegated powers.
-If an application is to be heard by the Planning Committee, the applicant will be informed and invited to attend the Planning Committee meeting and speak about the proposal.
+In most cases, particularly for householder applications, the planning decision is made without going to a public meeting (Planning Committee), but under delegated powers.
+If an application is to be heard by the Planning Committee the applicant will be informed and invited to attend the Committee meeting to speak about the proposal.